Updated 2 weeks ago

 About FranklinWH

 The company has received funding from venture capital firms like Sequoia Capital and is now in what you might call aggressive growth mode.
-The FHP has recently been approved for sale using Mosaic and Goodleap financing and is eligible for Hawaii’s Battery Bonus and California’s SGIP programs.
+FranklinWH has been approved for financing through prominent companies like Mosaic and Goodleap, and is eligible for incentive programs like California SGIP

 Bottom line: Should you consider the FranklinWH battery for your home?